Access files or job ClassAd from an executing job

 Change the access to AccessTime and modification time to ModifyTime of RemotePath.

-To copy a file from the submit machine to the execute machine while the user job is running, run
+To copy a file from the access point to the execute machine while the user job is running, run

 $ condor_chirp fetch remotefile localfile